James D. Cain Jr.

-James David Cain Jr. (born November 30, 1964) is a United States district judge of the United States District Court for the Western District of Louisiana.
+James David Cain Jr. (born November 30, 1964) is a United States District Judge for the United States District Court for the Western District of Louisiana.

 Education

 Cain earned his Bachelor of Arts from McNeese State University (where he was roommates with Joe Dumars) and his Juris Doctor, cum laude, from the Southern University Law Center in Baton Rouge.
 Prior to entering law school, he served for three years as a congressional aide to Representative Jimmy Hayes, who served Louisiana's 7th congressional district from 1987 to 1997.

-Legal career
+Career

 Upon graduation from law school, Cain clerked for Judge Henry L. Yelverton of the Louisiana Third Circuit Court of Appeal.

-Before starting his own firm, he practiced for twelve years at Lundy & Davis.
+Before starting his own firm, he practiced for twelve years at the law firm of Lundy & Davis.
 He is a founding member and former partner of the Lake Charles-based firm Loftin, Cain & LeBlanc, LLC, where his practice focused on civil litigation in state and federal courts.

+In 2024 McNeese State University conferred a Honorary Doctor of Humane Letters degree to McNeese alumnus the Honorable U.S. District Judge James D. Cain Jr. during the 162nd commencement ceremonies on May 10, 2024.